-How Do I Know if My Virtual Assistant is (Actually) Working?
+How to Know if Your Virtual Property Management Assistant is Working

 Establish a Training Plan

 If your new remote property management assistant is new to being a VA or to the tasks you assign them, make sure to put an effective training plan in place.
-Even seasoned virtual assistants need a training program that helps them understand your business, how you serve clients, and how they can do their jobs well.
+Even seasoned virtual assistants with property management experience need a training program that helps them understand your business, how you serve clients, and how they can do their jobs well.

 Well-trained VAs are more likely to give you quality hours that help you feel confident they are truly working the hours they track toward projects and assignments.
 A good training and onboarding process also helps your contractors avoid confusion that could lead to redoing tasks (and paying double to complete a task that could have been done the first time correctly).

-Have a weekly meeting to review key performance indicators (KPIs) for each virtual worker on your payroll.
+Have a weekly meeting to review key performance indicators (KPIs) for each virtual worker on your remote team.
 While some KPIs can be similar for all of your virtual assistants, it's critical to have individual expectations and methods of tracking performance for each VA.

-If you've struggled with a remote assistant that seems to put in a lot of work (but takes too long to deliver what you need), it might be time to review how you set deadlines for projects or tasks.
+If you've struggled with a remote assistant who seems to put in a lot of work (but takes too long to deliver what you need), reviewing how you set deadlines for projects or tasks might be time.